judechays/STADL/readme.md

 ### Tools for merging your data with `cshapes`

-One of the challenges when creating the weight matrix is to match the country names from your data to the ones in `cshapes` therefore we provide some functions to make it easier these recoding process.
-Later we show the recoding with an example.
+One of the challenges when creating the weight matrix is to match the country names from your data to the ones in `cshapes`.
+Therefore we describe below some functions to make the recoding process easier.
+Later we show how to do the recoding with an example.

 | Object                              | Description                                                                                                       | Input          | Function                    |
 |-------------------------------------|-------------------------------------------------------------------------------------------------------------------|----------------|-----------------------------|